VSoftTechnologies/FinalBuilder-VSO/docs/TaskUI.md

 FinalBuilder General
 ----------------------

 * ***FinalBuilder project*** - The repository location of the FinalBuilder script to run for the build.
-The repository location will be converted to an on disk location after the source is transfered to the build agent.
+The repository location will be converted to an on disk location after the source is transferred to the build agent.
 * ***Working directory*** - The repository directory that should be treated as the working directory for the FinalBuilder project run.
 By default this will be the base source directory if not set.
 * ***Drop folder*** - The network location to pass to the FinalBuilder script as the drop location for artefacts.
 In XAML builds having a drop folder was common, this option simply mimics that feature.
 By default the location is blank.